jarokaz/mlops-labs/workshops/tfx-caip-tf21/README.md

 An instance of **AI Platform Notebooks** is used as a primary experimentation/development workbench.

 To provision the instance follow the [Create an new notebook instance](https://cloud.google.com/ai-platform/notebooks/docs/create-new) setup guide.
-Use the *TensorFlow Enterprise 2.1* image.
-Choose the CPU only image.
+Use the *TensorFlow Enterprise 2.1* no-GPU image.
 Leave all other settings at their default values.

 After the instance is created, you can connect to [JupyterLab](https://jupyter.org/) IDE by clicking the *OPEN JUPYTERLAB* link in the [AI Platform Notebooks Console](https://console.cloud.google.com/ai-platform/notebooks/instances).